Conformal blocks, Verlinde formula and diagram automorphisms: Introduction

-We use geometric Satake correspondence (cf.\cite{MV}) and tropical parametrization of Satake cycles as basis in the space of tensor invariants to obtain the above formula (cf.\cite{GS}).
-In the same paper and by the same method, we reduce the saturation problems for non-simply laced groups to simply laced groups.
-In particular we show that the saturation factor of the spin group ${\rm Spin}_{2n+1}$ is $2$.
-Formula (\ref{HS_0}) will be crucially used in the proof of Theorem \ref{main}.
-A consequence of Formula \ref{HS_0} is that the $\sigma$-twisted representation ring $R(\fg,\sigma)$ of $\fg$ is isomorphic to the representation ring $R(\fg_\sigma)$ of $\fg_\sigma$.
-This is the reason why we are able to express the trace of $\sigma$ on the space of conformal blocks by the data associated to $\fg_\sigma$.
-In Section \ref{twist_ring_sect}, we give a simple proof of Formula (\ref{HS_0}) directly using Theorem \ref{Jantzen_0}.
+A consequence of (\ref{HS_0}) is that the $\sigma$-twisted representation ring $R(\fg,\sigma)$ of $\fg$ is isomorphic to the representation ring $R(\fg_\sigma)$ of $\fg_\sigma$.
+This is how we are able to express the trace of $\sigma$ on the space of conformal blocks by the data associated to $\fg_\sigma$.

 It is well-known that given a tuple $\vec{\lambda}$ of dominant weights of $\fg$, the space $V_{\fg, \ell, \vec{\lambda}}(\bbP^1, \vec{p})$ of conformal blocks on $(\bbP^1, \vec{p})$ stabilizes to the tensor co-invariant space $(V_{\vec{\lambda}})_{\fg}$ when the level $\ell$ increases.
 From Formula (\ref{HS_0}), it is natural to hope that the conformal blocks associated to $\fg$ and the conformal blocks associated to $\fg_\sigma$ are related and have a twining formula with a fixed level.
-Unfortunately it is not the case.
+Unfortunately this is not the case.
 We found the following counter-example using \cite{Sw} (joint with P.\,Belkale). \bex We have